aki2274/KOnezumi-AID/README.md

 ### Search candidate by gene symbol or transcript name
 KOnezumi-AID accepts a gene symbol or a transcript name(Refseq id).

-If search by a transcript name, you gan get more information about gRNA.
+If search by a transcript name, you can get more information about gRNAs.

 `konezumiaid <-n | --name> <gene symbol | transcript name>`